eric-j-famanas/contract-paragraph-viewer/README.md

 ## Pre-requisites

-The machine running the application must have node.js and npm installed.
+The machine running the application must have node.js, nodemon, and npm installed.

 ## Installation

 Download or clone the repository to your local machine.
 Navigate to the directory and run `npm install` to download all the dependencies.

+After downloading all dependencies, navigate to the directory and run node generate-data.js to generate the contract paragraph data.

 ## Development REST API